 If you are injured in an accident caused by someone else, you may want to know how much your case is worth.
-Although it is not an exact science, there is a general range for the full value of pain and suffering in a personal injury case. ”Full value” is the pure value of the injury without regard to things that can lower the value of your case such as liability, causation or comparative negligence.
+Although it is not an exact science, there is a general formula that is used to calculate the settlement value of a personal injury case.
+Many people hire attorneys, in part, because they don’t know:

 However, if you are injured while working, you may still be able to get a settlement if the person who caused your accident is not your employer.
-Again, the settlement would include pain and suffering.
+The “third party” settlement may include pain and suffering.

-Most people, including many attorneys, do not know the settlement range for the pain and suffering element of the above formula.
-As a personal injury lawyer, I need to know the severity of pain and suffering for different types of injuries in order to properly represent my clients.
+Many attorneys do not know the settlement range for the pain and suffering element of the above formula.
+As a personal injury lawyer, I need to know the average settlement value of pain and suffering for different types of injuries in order to properly represent my clients.
 A liability claims adjuster needs to know the value of pain and suffering so that he or she can make a fair settlement offer.

 Over the past several years, I have represented people injured on cruise ships or boats in Florida.
 I have learned the full value of pain and suffering for purposes of settlement in a personal injury case.

-I have seen attorneys list studies on their websites that include verdict ranges.
-Although a verdict range is better than nothing, I think the value for settlement purposes is more important because most cases settle, and every case should – in theory settle.
-Many verdict summaries do not break down the amounts awarded for pain and suffering, medical bills, or lost wages.
+I have seen attorneys list their past verdicts on their websites.
+Although a verdict is better than nothing, I think that understanding value for settlement purposes is more important because most cases settle.
+Every case should settle.
+Many verdict summaries that I see do not break down the amounts awarded for pain and suffering, medical bills, or lost wages.
 Sometimes just looking at a verdict will not tell you anything about the amount of money that was awarded for pain and suffering.

-If both sides (the client and the liability insurance adjuster) evaluate a personal injury case properly, the settlement range should be very close.
-The cases that do not settle are when one side misevaluates the case.
+If both sides (the client and the liability insurance adjuster) evaluate a personal injury case properly, then each side should have come up with a settlement range that overlaps.
+Most often, the cases that do not settle are when one side misevaluates the case.

 Below are links to articles about the settlement values for pain and suffering in Florida of different types of injuries.
 I encourage you to click on the links below to read more detailed information (including examples) about the full value of pain and suffering in Florida for these types of injuries.
 Generally speaking, the longer that you treat with a doctor, the higher the full value of pain and suffering.

-Please keep in mind that the amounts below do not factor in things can reduce the value of a settlement such as liability, causation, comparative fault, and many other factors.
+Please keep in mind that the amounts below are the full value of each injury and do not factor in things can reduce the value of a settlement such as liability, causation, comparative fault, and many other factors that can eliminate or significantly decrease the amount of money that you may be offered by a claims adjuster to settle your case.
 Also, keep in mind that to get the full value of your damages you should add out-of-pocket medical bills and lost wages to the pain and suffering figure.
-The full value of the pain and suffering component for the following personal injuries that happen in Florida or on a cruise ship are:
+For settlement purposes, the full value of the pain and suffering component for the following personal injuries that happen in Florida or on a cruise ship are:

 - Broken or Fractured Ankle Settlement Value in Florida : $25,000 to $50,000